 void benchmark_fun(benchmark::State& state)

-{const int param = state.range(0);
+const int param = state.range(0);

 // the rest of the benchmark uses the parameter value

-}1)->Arg(2)->Arg(13)->Arg(42) /* -> other options */; BENCHMARK(benchmark_fun)->Arg(
+BENCHMARK(benchmark_fun)->Arg(1)->Arg(2)->Arg(13)->Arg(42) /* -> other options */;

 This will result in benchmark_fun

-being run 4 times, once for each of the arguments 1, 2, 13, and 42.
-If we wish to search a sparse parameter space, we can use the convenient shorthand of
+once for each of the arguments 1, 2, 13, and 42.
+If we wish to search a

-This will run the benchmark on the geometric sequence 1, 8, 64, 512, 4096.
-More generally, ->Range(min, max)
+This will run the benchmark on the geometric sequence 1, 8, 64, 512,

-will choose some suitable parameters between min
+suitable parameters between min

 and max

-, each of them being 8 times greater than the previous one.
-This multiplier can be adjusted with the RangeMultiplier
+of them being 8 times greater than the previous one.
+This multiplier can

 option.
-For example,
+For

 will run the benchmark for each power of 2 between 1 and 4096.
 Google benchmark provides some more ways of passing arguments (including all possible combinations of multiple parameter sets), but the simple ones shown above should be sufficient for this course.
 If you are curious, you can always refer to the documentation.